 SUSAN TAY TING LAN

-With an experience spanning 27 years, Susan has kept focused in the areas of family and matrimonial law, shareholders’ disputes and litigation, commercial transactional work, conveyancing and real property including trust law.
+With an experience spanning 30 over years, Susan has kept focused in the areas of family and matrimonial law, shareholders’ disputes and litigation, conveyancing and real property including trust law.
 She has made this firm that bears her name.

 Called to the bar in 1989, Susan began her days in civil litigation.
 In 2 years, she called on a store of natural confidence and threw herself into the setting up of her own firm.
 She was intent on fulfilling a dream of creating a corner of the world where she would have the freedom to bring her beliefs to practice.
 This was Ong Tay & Partners with Ong Ying Ping.

 Moving in step with a supportive client who was buying up conservation properties, Susan began in conveyancing, handling the spectrum of conveyancing work which included acting for sellers, buyers, mortgagors and mortgagees.
 Mortgagees included the following banks:

 - DBS Ltd

 - OUB Ltd (now merged with UOB Ltd)